 Capito also told DrivingElectric that the performance parameters of the forthcoming model, which will sit on the VW Group's 'MEB' dedicated electric-car platform, have yet to be defined, and will not necessarily be exactly equivalent to an internal-combustion model such as the Volkswagen T-Roc R or forthcoming Mk8 Golf R.

 "It's still being defined," he said.
 "It won't be a straight copy of what we have now.
 There might be things that are less exciting, things that are more exciting.
 But what we want to keep doing is having exciting products, it just might be a different excitement to what we have now, but it has to be something that car enthusiasts still like.

 "We'll continue the philosophy of basing R models on standard Volkswagen production cars.
 So we'll see what the MEB platform can give us and what technology the ID.R can give us and then see what package we can do.
 We believe you need the feeling of driving a car; 0-60 times are overrated, because you do it maybe once or twice and it's done.
 What you need is good 60-120, 80-120 acceleration, and we have to consider range and charging times, too."

-Speaking to our sister title Auto Express at the Frankfurt Motor Show, Christine Leuderalbert, Volkswagen's e-mobility product marketing specialist, said: “We’re actively considering it, but we need to do some work on how an electric car can also be a performance car.
+Speaking to our sister title Auto Express at the Frankfurt Motor Show in 2019, Christine Leuderalbert, Volkswagen's e-mobility product marketing specialist, said: “We’re actively considering [a high-performance ID.3] but we need to do some work on how an electric car can also be a performance car.

 Jurgen Stackmann, member of the Volkswagen management board for sales and marketing, has said that the R brand will have to focus on electrification in the future.